This recipe is a vegan version of a Peruvian dish called estofado de pollo, or chicken stew.

 - ¼ cup chopped parsley

-- Cooked brown rice (optional)
+- Cooked brown rice or quinoa (optional)

 - Heat the oil in a large pan over medium heat, and sauté the onion for 3 minutes, stirring constantly.
 Add the garlic and keep stirring for 1 more minute.